 I found my calling in life with Movement Therapy.

 This turned my life upside down.
 I was in a lot of pain for 2 years.
-Traditional physiotherapy and massage could not heal me completely.
-Chiropractic helped but did not provide a full lasting resolution.
+Physiotherapy, massage and chiropractic could not fix me.
 I am grateful to the many people who assisted me during these tough years but it was clear that I was "no easy fix".
 This experience made me rethink everything.

-I rebuilt my health with the help of targeted Pilates therapy.
+Initially, I got back on my feet with the help of targeted Pilates therapy.
 This set me onto a journey of self-discovery seeking further answers as to why my body was working the way it was.

 My second pregnancy was amazing and pain free.

 I was still fairly wonky.